zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

 ```
 <INSTANCE_DIRECTORY>/bin/zowe-support.sh [-l <install_logs_directory>]
 ```
-where the `-l` optional parameter points to the custom directory supplied during the installation scripts if applicable
+where the `-l` optional parameter points to the custom directory supplied during the installation and setup scripts (zowe-install.sh, zowe-setup-certificates.sh, zowe-install-xmem.sh, zowe-install-proc.sh) if applicable.

 ## Problems that may occur running the diagnostic script